unlock-protocol/unlock/governance/README.md

 To make sure all calls can be executed properly, you can use Tenderly forks to test execution of calls on each destination chains.

-There is test DAO with the entire cross-chain pipeline configured deployed on Gnosis at [0x530ff2daed410ca7d70c25f18dc770f106201151](https://www.tally.xyz/gov/unlock-cross-chain-test-dao-on-gnosis/proposals).
-To test the proposal, can use it for testing purposes.
+There is test DAO deployed with the entire cross-chain pipeline configured between Gnosis chain and Polygon mainnet - available at [0x530ff2daed410ca7d70c25f18dc770f106201151](https://www.tally.xyz/gov/unlock-cross-chain-test-dao-on-gnosis/proposals).
+It can use it for testing proposal execution accross the bridge.

 ### After proposal execution